emberjs/website/source/blog/2016-05-19-introducing-subteams.md

 ## Core Team

-The core team serves as the leadership for the Ember project as a whole.
+The Core Team serves as the leadership for the Ember project as a whole.
 Its responsibilities include:

 * **Setting the overall direction and vision for the project.** That means